Skip to main content

 Merkle Instant

-Merkle Instant is a program that enables the creation of token airdrop campaigns using Merkle trees, allowing users to instantly claim and receive their allocation through a single transaction.
+The Merkle Instant program enables the creation of Merkle Tree-based token airdrop campaigns that allow users to claim their entire allocation at once after the campaign starts.

 Key differences from the Ethereum Airdrops protocols

-• The Solana program includes only the Instant airdrop model, not the Vesting airdrop models.
+• The Solana protocol only includes the Instant airdrop model, for now.
+The Vesting airdrop models are coming in the future.

-• Due to the nature of Solana's account architecture, we have a single program that handles both the creation and the claiming.
-In contrast to Ethereum, where we have a factory contract that deploys a stand-alone contract for each airdrop campaign.
+• Due to Solana’s account architecture, a single program handles both creation and claiming.
+In contrast to Ethereum, where a factory contract deploys a stand-alone contract for each airdrop campaign, and claiming is performed on that contract.